wp-plugins/woo-aus-ezi-freight/readme.txt

 From there, it picks the smallest sachet or box that is able to contain all items so your clients receive the most economical freight possible.

+Features and Benefits

+*   Uses sophisticated API links to receive instant quotes from all the main courier companies in Australia.
+*   Let your customer pick the courier they like based on brand, price or the inclusion of freight insurance.
+*   Seamlessly integrated with WooCommerce.
+*   Puts your customers in charge.
+*   Gives your customers confidence that they get the cheapest deal.

+Configurations

+*   Configure you freight to Box Packing, Total Weight or Individual Items.
+*   Create your own parcels configuration for box packing with custom dimensions and maximum weights.
+*   Set your own title and shipping method so you can brand your shipping.
+*   Lock in your own post code from where the parcels are being picked up from.
+*   Assign you own custom tax rate (standard 10% GST)
+*   Set additional handling days to calculate final estimated delivery date.
+(Ie, 1 day for packing)
+*   Set additional handling cost to determine the final cost to your customers. (because you can)
+*   Set number of options to display for your customers ranging from cheapest to all
+*   Works in with other shipping methods such as free pick-up or local delivery

 == Installation ==
 The quickest method for installing Woo Aus EZi Freight is:
 In WordPress back-end Visit Plugins -> Add New -> Search for \"Woo Aus EZi Freight\"